 Hygge is a nice comfy chair to sit in.
 A rocking chair on the porch to sit and watch people pass by on the street.
 A wicker chair on the patio.
 All mean comfort.

-Adding a favorite chair to any room is both cozy and decorative.
+Adding a favorite chair to any room is both cozy and cozy.
 Add a pretty pillow to lean back on as you drink hot chocolate on a blustery winter day.

 And of course tiny twinkly fairy lights after dark.